mitodl/mitx-grading-library/README.md

 </customresponse>
 ```

 The configuration depends on the type of grader that you're using.
 Note that all answers must be passed through the configuration.
-In particular, the `expect` keyword is ignored by the grader.
+In particular, the `expect`  attribute on `<customresponse>` tag is ignored by our graders.

 Here is an example where we use a StringGrader with answer `cat`.